 The stage itself sits only 8 inches from the arena floor, with audience seated around the three sides of the box creating a very intimate viewing experience with the audience looking in on the studio action.
 In order to achieve excellent sightlines for all sides of the box, we designed a retractable staircase and control room for when George Martin needed to be visible in this position.
 With Geoff Emerick, the original recording engineer as our creative consultant, we were able to ensure that every detail was painstakingly accurate and identical to the original studios.

-The show played at the Echo Arena in Liverpool for a Charity Event on the 30th March, the world premiere is being held at The Royal Albert Hall in London on April 1st 2016.
+The show played at the Echo Arena in Liverpool for a Charity Event on the 30th March, the world premiere was held at The Royal Albert Hall in London on April 1st 2016.